-Email strategies must recognise users are now constantly moving between devices.
+Email strategies must recognize users are now constantly moving between devices.

 Consumers now expect a consistent experience across every device – whether they happen to be using a PC, mobile or tablet.
 So what can businesses do to improve the customer journey that is gradually blurring between devices?